Table of Contents

-- Arrange paid sponsorships – brands are looking for knowledgeable people to review technical products.
+- Arrange paid sponsorships.
+Brands are looking for knowledgeable people to review technical products.
 Your first reviews will probably be unpaid and will cover the equipment you already have.
 When you already have a follower base, you can contact companies via email or Twitter to initiate paid sponsorships.
 Or, use sites like Famebit to find sponsorships by category.

-5. Become a photography blogger
+6. Become a photography blogger

+If you like writing, blogging can be a great and profitable addition to your photo skills.
 To stand out among existing photobloggers, choose an exciting angle to your blog, for example: